patocallaghan/ember-component-jquery/README.md

 ## Usage

-To run a specific codemod from this project, you would run the following:

 ```
-npx ember-component-jquery <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx ember-component-jquery this-jquery path/of/files/ or/some**/*glob.js

-# or

-yarn global add ember-component-jquery
-ember-component-jquery <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
 ```

 ## Transforms